The Dangers of Mould and Mildew in your Home or Office

 Mould spores can also be carried in on our clothing, shoes, pets and our bodies.
-Doctors warn against breathing in mould over long periods of time.
-Often times, our homes and offices are infested with toxic mould and mildew.
+Doctors warn against breathing in mould over long periods.
+Oftentimes, our homes and offices are infested with toxic mould and mildew.
 And, because it can hide in cracks in our walls, as well as other invisible places, most of us are unaware that we are being exposed to the extremely harmful effects.

 Today, mould growth in homes and places of work is more of a health issue than we may think.
-So it’s important that you recognize the symptoms of mould in your home, and take steps to protect yourself and your family.
+So you must recognize the symptoms of mould in your home, and take steps to protect yourself and your family.